-21. Monitoring attendance
+22. Monitoring attendance

 A child missing from an education setting is a potential indicator of abuse or neglect, including exploitation.
 Local Authority guidance and procedures will be followed for dealing with a child who is missing from education, particularly on repeated occasions or if a child suddenly stops attending.
 The school will follow the pan-Merseyside missing children protocol.
-For those children and families who have chronic poor attendance or persistent absenteeism, school will consider whether educational neglect is present and whether a referral to children's services is required, or whether the school should seek consent to begin an Early Help Assessment in order to coordinate a multi-agency plan of support for the child and family.
+For those children and families who have chronic poor attendance or severe or persistent absenteeism, school will consider whether educational neglect is present and whether a referral to children's services is required, or whether the school should seek consent to begin an Early Help Assessment in order to coordinate a multi-agency plan of support for the child and family.
+School will ensure that our response is in line with Working together to improve school attendance DFE 2022.

 Attendance will be closely monitored.
-In line with the school's attendance policy, the attendance of children with known welfare and attendance concerns will be monitored closely, particularly those with chronic poor attendance or persistent absentees, or if a child suddenly stops attending.
+In line with the school's attendance policy, the attendance of children with known welfare and attendance concerns will be monitored closely, particularly those with chronic poor attendance or severe or persistent absentees, or if a child suddenly stops attending.
 Schools should also scrutinise the attendance of off-site provision to ensure children are attending and are safe.
 Similarly, the attendance of children who are vulnerable or with known welfare and safeguarding concerns such as children who have a child protection plan, a child in need, are Children Looked After and/or SEN will be rigorously monitored on a daily and weekly basis.
 The child's social worker will be informed immediately when there are unexplained absences or attendance concerns.